jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * Sensing:  gathering of data regarding system activities
 * Sense Making:  evaluating data using analytics to understand what's happening
 * Decision Making:  determining a course-of-action to respond to system events
-* Acting:  Executing the course-of-action
+* Acting:  executing the course-of-action

 The goal of OpenC2 is to enable coordinated defense in cyber-relevant time between decoupled blocks that perform cyber defense functions.
-OpenC2 focuses on the Acting portion of the IACD framework; the assumption that underlies the design of OpenC2 is that the sensing/ analytics have been provisioned and the decision to act has been made.
-This goal and these assumptions guides the design of OpenC2:
+OpenC2 focuses on the Acting portion of the IACD framework; the assumptions that underlie the design of OpenC2 are that the sensing/ analytics have been provisioned and the decision to act has been made.
+This goal and these assumptions guide the design of OpenC2:

-* **Technology Agnostic:**  The OpenC2 language defines a set of abstract atomic cyber defense actions in a platform and product agnostic manner
+* **Technology Agnostic:**  The OpenC2 language defines a set of abstract atomic cyber defense actions in a platform and product agnostic manner.
-* **Concise:**  An OpenC2 command is intended to convey only the essential information required to describe the action required and can be represented in a very compact form for communications-constrained environments
+* **Concise:**  An OpenC2 command is intended to convey only the essential information required to describe the action required and can be represented in a very compact form for communications-constrained environments.
-* **Abstract:**  OpenC2 commands and responses are defined abstractly and can be encoded and transferred via multiple schemes as dictated by the needs of different implementation environments
+* **Abstract:**  OpenC2 commands and responses are defined abstractly and can be encoded and transferred via multiple schemes as dictated by the needs of different implementation environments.
-* **Extensible:**  While OpenC2 defines a core set of actions and targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.
+* **Extensible:**  While OpenC2 defines a core set of actions and targets for cyber defense, the language is expected to evolve along with cyber defense technologies, thus permiting extensions for accommodating new cyber defense technologies.

 ## 1.8 Purpose and Scope
 A ‘Stateless Packet Filter’ (SLPF) is a policy enforcement mechanism that restricts or permits traffic based on static values such as source address, destination address, and/or port numbers.
 A Stateless-Packet-Filter does not consider traffic patterns, connection state, data flows, applications, or payload information.
 The scope of this profile is limited to Stateless-Packet-Filtering herein referred to as SLPF.

 This actuator profile specifies the set of actions, targets, specifiers, and command arguments that integrates SLPF functionality with the Open Command and Control (OpenC2) command set.
 Through this command set, cyber security orchestrators may gain visibility into and provide control over the SLPF functionality in a manner that is independent of the instance of the SLPF function.

-All components, devices and systems that provide SLPF functionality will implement the OpenC2 ACTIONS, TARGETS, SPECIFIERS and ARGS identified as required in this document.
-Actions that are applicable, but not necessarily required, for SLPF will be identified as optional.
+All components, devices and systems that support SLPF functionality will implement the OpenC2 ACTIONS, TARGETS, SPECIFIERS and ARGS identified as required in this document.
+Actions that are applicable but not necessarily required for SLPF are identified as optional.

 The purpose of this document is to:

 * Identify the required and optional OpenC2 ACTIONS for actuators with SLPF functionality.
 * Identify the required and optional TARGET types and associated specifiers for each action in the SLPF class of actuators.
-* Identify ACTUATOR-SPECIFIERS,  ACTUATOR-ARGS and COMMAND-ARGS for each action-target pair that are applicable and/or unique to the SLPF class of actuators
+* Identify ACTUATOR-SPECIFIERS,  ACTUATOR-ARGS and COMMAND-ARGS for each action-target pair that are applicable and/or unique to the SLPF class of actuators.
-* Annotate each Action/ Target pair with a justification and example, and provide sample OpenC2 commands to a SLPF with corresponding responses
+* Annotate each Action/ Target pair with a justification and example, and provide sample OpenC2 commands for a SLPF with corresponding responses.
-* Provide an abstract schema that captures the specifiers and options for a SLPF
+* Provide an abstract schema that captures the specifiers and options for a SLPF.

 This SLPF profile:

 * Does not define or implement ACTIONS beyond those defined in Version 1.0 of the Language Specification.
-* Is consistent with version 1.0 of the OpenC2 Language Specification
+* Is consistent with Version 1.0 of the OpenC2 Language Specification.

 Cyber defense systems that are utilizing OpenC2 may require the following components to implement the SLPF profile:

 * OpenC2 Producers: Devices that send commands, receive responses, and manage the execution of commands involving one or more SLPF or other actuators with SLPF capability.
 The OpenC2 producer needs _a priori_ knowledge of which commands the actuator can process and execute, therefore must understand the profiles for any device that it intends to command.
 * OpenC2 Consumers: Devices or instances that provide stateless packet filtering functions.
 Typically these are actuators that execute the cyber defense function, but could be orchestrators (i.e., a device or instance that forwards commands to the actuator).

-Though cyber defense components, devices, systems and/or instances may  may implement multiple actuator profiles, a particular OpenC2 message may reference at most a single actuator profile.
+Though cyber defense components, devices, systems and/or instances may implement multiple actuator profiles, a particular OpenC2 message may reference at most a single actuator profile.
 The scope of this document is limited to SLPF.

-This specification is organized into three major sections.
+This specification is organized into three major sections:

 Section One (this section) provides a nonnormative overview of the suite of specifications that realize OpenC2.
-This section provides references as well as defines the scope and purpose of this specification.
+This section provides references and defines the scope and the purpose of this specification.

 Section Two (normative) binds this particular profile to the OpenC2 Language Specification.
-Section Two enumerates the components of the language specification that are meaningful in the context of  SLPF and defines components that are applicable to this distinct profile.
+Section Two enumerates the components of the language specification that are applicable in the context of  SLPF and defines components that are relevant to this distinct profile.
 Section Two also defines the commands (i.e., the action target pairs) that are permitted in the context of SLPF.

 Section Three (normative) presents definitive criteria for conformance so that cyber security stakeholders can be assured that their products, instances and/or integrations are compatible with OpenC2.
 This specification provides three non-normative Annexes.
 OpenC2 is intended for machine to machine interactions, therefore a schema for SLPF and the applicable portions of the OpenC2 Language schema are provided to facilitate development.
 There is also an Annex that provides multiple examples of SLPF commands (JSON serialization).